 This is one of the great art museums in Europe.
 It is a must see for Renaissance art.
 Many of the works of art have a religious flavour.
 Masterpieces of Leonardo da Vinci and Botticelli, among others, are on display.
 The sculpture of Hercules and Centaur Nessus is attributed to Giovanni Caccini, celebrated Tuscan sculptor.

 The Tribuna (Tribune) is one of the major attractions in the gallery.
 The octagonal room was completed in 1584.
 Several priceless artworks are on display here.
 Visitors cannot enter the room.
 We could however view the exhibits through a grill door.

 Piazza della Signoria is the main square in Florence.
 It has an L-shape.
 Around it are many sculptures.
 The Neptune Fountain (1575) is the work of sculptor Bartolomeo Ammannati.
 Visitors will see a copy of Michelangelo’s David in the square.
 Giambologna’s Rape of the Sabines is one of the many beautiful sculptures here.

 Palazzo Vechhio is the town hall of Florence.
 It looks across Piazza della Signoria.
 The architecture is remarkable.
 Entry is free.
 There are many shops and restaurants in the area.

 Post your comments in the box below.
 Use the Contact Form to get in touch with me.

 Accademia Gallery is an art museum in Florence, Italy.
 The star attraction in the museum is the original Michelangelo’s sculpture, David.
 There are other …

-The Colosseum was an icon of the Roman Empire.
-It was a symbol of Roman military might and built by slaves.
-What struck me at first sight was the gigantic size of the arena.
+Roman Colosseum was an icon of the Roman Empire.
+Slaves built this symbol of Roman military might.
+What struck me at first sight was its gigantic size.
 It is an architectural marvel.
 It must have been quite a place when gladiators and wild animals fought to death.